ryym/mocha-each/README.md

 ### Basic

-The function mocha-each provides takes parameters as an array.
-And then you can define test cases for each parameter.
+The function mocha-each provides takes parameters as an array and returns a parameterized test function.
+You can define test cases for each parameter by the function.
 All the test cases you defined are executed even if one or more cases fail during the test.

 ```javascript
 // test.js